docb/dbRackModules/README.md

 ### SPF
 A fast polyphonic Steiner Parker filter.
 ### SKF
-A fast polyphonic stereo Sallen Key filter
+A fast polyphonic stereo Sallen Key filter.
+As the filter is reacting very sensitive on changes of the cutoff frequency, there is a slew limiter on the frequency input.
+The slew amount can be configured in the menu.
 ### L4P
 A fast polyphonic stereo linear 4 pole filter
 ### USVF